 - Why I think everyone needs to see Sleep No More at least once.

 A flight from Orlando to LaGuardia airport measures 950 miles, or 1900 miles round trip.
-The logical way to think about miles would be that for flying 1900 miles flight you would earn 1900 miles.
-No longer.
+The logical way to think about miles would be for flying 1900 miles flight you would earn 1900 miles.
+Not anymore.
 Delta’s new math works like this.
 Since I am only a “General Member,” I earn 5 miles per dollar spent on my ticket.
-If you fly more you can earn a better multiplier, maxing out at 11 miles per dollar for the highest level of Diamond Medallion members.
-But if you are like me, you are usually going to be looking for the cheapest ticket available.
-Since I found a great fare for this trip, I only paid a fare of $129.
-Oh, I paid more for that but all of the extra fees, surcharges and taxes do not count for mileage accrual.
+If you fly more often, you can earn a better multiplier, maxing out at 11 miles per dollar for the highest level of Diamond Medallion members.
+But if you’re like me, you’re usually going to be looking for the cheapest ticket available.
+Since I found a great fare for this trip, I only paid $129 for the flight.
+Oh, I paid more for that but all of the extra fees, surcharges and taxes don’t count for mileage accrual.
 That means I earned a whole 645 miles.
-That is not getting me very far at all.
+That isn’t getting me very far at all.

 Luckily, there are plenty of other ways to earn airline, and in this case Delta, miles.
 For this stay I found an amazing offer for a room at the Waldorf=Astoria.
 The Waldorf=Astoria hotels are one of the 14 different brands belonging to the Hilton company.
 Since I am a Hilton HHonors member (and really, why they use the double H is beyond me – it’s like American AAdvantage.
 Why bother with the extra letter???), Hilton HHonors offers Points and Miles where you can earn airline miles for your stay on top of Hilton points.
 As per the Hilton Website, for Delta Skymiles you can “Earn 1 Delta mile per eligible US dollar spent at hotels and resorts within the Hilton Worldwide portfolio of brands (Up to 100 miles per stay at Home2 Suites).”

-Just a reminder than in order to earn any of these airline or hotel miles, you need to be enrolled in the programs.
+Just a reminder than in order to earn any of these airline or hotel miles, you need to be enrolled in the programs (click here to sign up for airlines, and here to sign up for hotels.
+It’s free!).
 This takes only a few minutes to do before your trip.
 If you aren’t signed up, you are not getting the points you deserve.

 - Members earn 1 mile per $2 spent if you elect to not receive email communication from SkyMiles Dining.